The homes of the royal family are some of the most palatial and impressive abodes around.

 - Anne has lived on the estate since the 70s.

-- Her brother Prince Charles’ country estate is Birkhall, where he and Camilla have been isolating during the coronavirus outbreak.
+- Her brother Prince Charles’ country estate is Birkhall, where he and Camilla isolated during the coronavirus lockdown.

 So far, we’ve taken a look at Bagshot Park, Sophie Wessex and Prince Edward’s home, had a deep dive into Prince Harry and Meghan Markle’s UK residence in Windsor, Frogmore Cottage, and explored Anmer Hall, where Prince William, Catherine, and their three children are on lockdown.